hashberg-io/typing-validation/docs/getting-started.rst

 >>> from typing_validation import validate

-The :func:`~typing_validation.validation.validate` function is invoked with a value and a type as its arguments and it returns nothing when the given value is valid for the given type:
+The :func:`~typing_validation.validation.validate` function is invoked with a value and a type as its arguments and it returns :obj:`True` when the given value is valid for the given type:

 >>> validate(12, int)
-# nothing is returned => 12 is a valid int
+True # no error raised => 12 is a valid int

 If the value is invalid for the given type, the :func:`~typing_validation.validation.validate` function raises a :exc:`TypeError`: